Anomaly Detection in Collider Physics via Factorized Observables

 The dijet and jet mass distributions are shown in \Fig{fig:mass_plots} after applying \CleverName for a signal fraction of $f_S=0.005$.
-Here, both jets have to pass the same cut on the model output.
+Here, we impose a cut on both jets that enforces their model output $\hat{p}_T(\mathcal O)$ to be above the same threshold.
 With a strict enough cut, the signal clearly manifests as a peak at $m_{W'}=3.5$~TeV in the dijet mass distribution, and peaks at $m_X = 500$~GeV and $m_Y=100$~GeV in the individual jet mass distribution.
 To estimate the local significance, a background fit is performed using Legendre polynomials outside of the shaded signal region, using fifth order as the central value and between second and seventh orders for the uncertainty band.
 For the dijet mass background fit, we use data above $3$~TeV, and for the jet mass background fits, below $300$~GeV for $m_Y$ and above $300$~GeV for $m_X$.
-We find a boost in significance, where a pre-cut excess of $2\sigma$ for the $W'$ and $X$ are increased to $> 5\sigma$, while a pre-cut excess of $1 \sigma$ for the $Y$ is increased to $4 \sigma$.
+We find a boost in significance, where a pre-cut excess of $2\sigma$ for the $W'$ and $X$ are increased to $> 5\sigma$, while a pre-cut excess of $1 \sigma$ for the $Y$ is increased to $> 5\sigma$.
 Note that although the new physics in this case study appears as a resonance in the jet and dijet mass distributions, a resonance is not a requirement of the \CleverName method.
 (Without a bump-like feature, though, one would have to leverage some other method for background estimation.)
-Further, by imposing quasi-boost/scale invariance, the model output is largely decorrelated from jet mass (see related discussion in \Reffs{Dolen:2016kst,Shimmin:2017mfk,Moult:2017okx}).
+Further, by imposing quasi-boost/scale invariance, the model output is largely decorrelated from jet mass (see Fig.~4 in the Supplemental Material and related discussion in \Reffs{Dolen:2016kst,Shimmin:2017mfk,Moult:2017okx}).